bengudro/dotfiles/README.md

 ```

 This works thanks to symlinks.
 My `~/.vimrc` does not actually exist anymore
-in its expected location, because I deleted it and replaced with a *symlink* to
+in its expected location, because I deleted it and replaced it with a *symlink*
-my local repo.
-This avoids having to copy files over every time I `git pull`.
+to my local repo.
+This avoids having to copy files over every time I do a `git

-Don’t know if my procedure makes sense, or if it is super safe, but it works!
+pull`.

-:)
+Don’t know if my procedure makes sense or if it is super safe, but it works! :)

 Also, in order for this to work I need the same ssh key on both machines, for
 obvious reasons.